DataDog/hiring-engineers/answers.md

 - Set the Timeboard's timeframe to the past 5 minutes
 - Take a snapshot of this graph and use the @ notation to send it to yourself.

+![view_timeboard](./screenshots/view_timeboard.png)

 - Bonus Question: What is the Anomaly graph displaying?

-![view_timeboard](./screenshots/view_timeboard.png)
+Anomaly graph looks for strange behavior in a given metric based on the metric's past performance.